-Founding partner of Headrick Rizik Alvarez & Fernández, Dominican Republic.
-The Firm was founded in 1985 and has been recognized as Law Firm of the Year by IFLR and by Chambers & Partners Latin America.
+Founding partner of the firm Headrick Rizik Alvarez & Fernández of the Dominican Republic.
+The firm was founded in the year 1985 and has been recognized as Firm of the Year by the IFLR and Chambers & Partners in numerous occasions.

-She specializes in corporate and business law, banking law, agency and distribution law, foreign investment, intellectual property, arbitration, and trusts and estates.
-Her professional practice has been recognized and ranked in Band 1 by Chambers Global and Chambers Latin America 2018 in Corporate / Commercial and in Intellectual Property.
-She is recommended by Latin Lawyer 250 2018.
-She is also recommended by the Latin American Corporate Counsel Association (LACCA) for Corporate/M&A in 2018.
-She presently teaches intellectual property for a Master´s Program on Intellectual Property at the Pontificia Universidad Católica Madre y Maestra (PCUMM).
+She specializes in corporate and business matters, banking law, franchise and distribution relationships, foreign investment, intellectual property, insolvency regimes, arbitration, inheritance law and trusts.
+She is recognized as a Band 1 lawyer for Business Law by Chambers Global 2020, as well as for the areas of Corporate / Commercial Law and Intellectual Property by Chambers Latin America 2021.
+She is recommended by Latin Lawyer 250 2020.
+Her career has been recognized in the area of Corporate Law by The Latin American Corporate Counsel Association (LACCA) 2020.
+She is a master’s degree professor of industrial property contracts at the Pontificia Universidad Católica Madre y Maestra (PUCMM).

-Mary is Dominican, studied law at the Universidad Pedro Henríquez Ureña (UNPHU), where she graduated summa cum laude in 1979.
-Immediately after, 1979-80, she attended postgraduate courses in Political Science and International Relations at Georgia State University.
-She has an LLM in Intellectual Property from the John Marshall Law School of Chicago, Illinois.
+She is Dominican and graduated summa cum laude as a lawyer from the Pedro Henriquez Ureña University (UNPHU) in 1979.
+She completed a postgraduate degree in Political Science and International Relations at George State University, 1979-1980.
+She has a master’s degree in Intellectual Property (LLM) from the University of Chicago (UIC), Chicago, USA.
 She graduated in 2016, with honors.
 She speaks Spanish and English.